vue-modeler/dc/README.md

 - Instance can be any data type
 - Complies with the principle of single responsibility

-## For what
+## What for?

 In modern applications (PWA, SPA), it becomes necessary to share one instance of something in different places: between components on the same page, between pages, between different representations of the component (mobile and PC).

 The container simplifies this process, allows you not to think about how to provide, inject, transfer an instance.

 It allows you to separate business logic from view and from preparation logic for view .
 I.e. **it allows you to create a separate layer of application business logic in DDD terms**.

 **IMPORTANT:**
  1. The container does not manage instance state.
 It does not know anything about a instance state.
 It only creates scope for each instance and disposes one if instance is not in use